 By 1954, old Halls Creek was all but abandoned as people moved to the new town site, and now stands in ruins.
 Today you can see the foundations of the old mine shaft, sections of the old post-office and the cemetery, where many Kimberley pioneers were buried.

-Today, Halls Creek in WA is home to successful farming and mining industries and is a great base for exploring the area’s natural and historical attractions.
+Halls Creek is home to successful farming and mining industries and is a great base for exploring the area’s natural and historical attractions.
 Halls Creek was also the last stop for farmers driving cattle along the legendary Canning Stock Route.